I have been building scheduling & optimisation software for more than 20 years now.

 This 10-technician team has been 'route optimised'....

-Probably in a much better way than most job management software has, as each job is tried and optimised with every technician to find out the best one to received each new jobs.
+Probably in a much better way than most job management software can, as each job is tried and optimised with every technician to find out the best one to receive each new job.

-Result : 1h04 of average travel per worker.
+Result : 1hr 4min of average travel per technician.

 If we run a global optimisation, the jobs can now be exchanged between technicians to find the best combination.